smartdev0725/allianceBlockNFTTrading/docs/Registry.md

 # Registry Subsystem

 The **Registry** is the central point of control for the P2P ecosystem.
 It is responsible for managing every loan transaction.
-From starting, approving, rejecting loans, executing payments (e.g. a borrower paying his interest + nominal monthly amount) to receiving payments (e.g. a lender collecting the payments based on erc1155 ownership).
+From starting, approving, rejecting loans, executing payments (e.g. a **Seeker** paying his interest + nominal monthly amount) to receiving payments (e.g. a lender collecting the payments based on erc1155 ownership).

 On top of that, the **Registry** also stores key information regarding the protocol: